 Appropriately Uses Anti-Psychotic Medication

-This indicates the percentage of patients given antipsychotic medications.
-While antipsychotic drugs may be vital to many patients, it is important to ensure these medications are being used appropriately.
-In some cases, excessive reliance on these medications may indicate a facility is using these medications to subdue residents.
+This figure indicates the percentage of long-term patients receiving antipsychotic medications.
+While antipsychotic drugs play an important role in caring for many residents, it is important to make sure these medications are being used only where medically required.
+In some cases, increased usage of these drugs may suggest a nursing home is using these drugs to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication